mtlynch/mtlynch.io/content/posts/key-mime-pi/index.md

 The [key-mime-pi configuration script](https://github.com/mtlynch/ansible-role-key-mime-pi/blob/master/files/enable-rpi-hid) creates a file path at `/dev/hidg0`, which any application can read or write to and the OS treats it the same way it would signals to and from a physical keyboard.

-USB keyboards send signals according to the [USB HID spec](https://www.usb.org/sites/default/files/documents/hid1_11.pdf).
-At 97 pages of keycodes and tables, it's a bit of a slow read, but the protocol for keyboards is dead simple.
+To mimic a keyboard, the Pi has to communicate according to the [USB HID spec](https://www.usb.org/sites/default/files/documents/hid1_11.pdf).
+At 97 pages of keycodes and tables, that document is a bit of a slog, but it turns out that the protocol for keyboards is dead simple.

-Upon each keystroke, keyboards send an 8-byte message called a "report."
+Upon each keystroke, the keyboard sends an 8-byte message called a "report."

 | Byte Index | Purpose |
 |------------|---------|